HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * PlusCodes are very appealing
 * * a rigorous relativeValue to competing solutions is be being proposed
 * * * googleMaps ; TeraNet ; ESRI ; What#Words ; ...
-* * * pricing is obvious,y set to encourage small, speculative developments.
+* * * pricing is obvious,y set to encourage small, speculative developments
+* * * * caching has a different meaning in this Price context.
 * Standardization will be increasingly important as more Devs engage.
 * * there is an Organization that sets Real Estate standards.
 * * * link pending